lewisrodgers/codelabs/dataflow/quickstart/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="/Users/lewis/Documents/path/to/credentials.json"
 ```

-Then pass in pipeline options.
+The `remote.py` uses `argparse` so that we can pass in pipeline options through the command-line.

 ```
 python remote.py \